GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 !!!.aside
 **TL;DR:** Offline support has been part of the PWA installability criteria since the beginning.
-We are updating the offline detection logic to ensure a PWA actually provides an offline experience, and close the loophole used by some developers to meet the installability critiera.
+We are updating the offline detection logic to ensure a PWA actually provides an offline experience, closing the loophole used by some developers to meet the installability critiera.
 In the future, sites with empty `fetch` event handlers will no longer meet the criteria.
 !!!